nlmatics/nlmatics.github.io/docs/_posts/2020-08-06-A Comprehensive Guide to Training a Machine Learning Model for Question Answering_.md

 **Screen command**

-_We know you’re waiting to start training, but here are a few helpful commands before jumping in._
+_We know you’re probably excited to start training, but here are a few helpful commands before jumping in._

 Before you start training your model there is one important terminal functionality you should use.
 Since you don’t want the training process to stop every time your terminal disconnects from the EC2 instance, which will happen after periods of inactivity, you need to disconnect the process of training the model from the EC2 terminal.
 To do this, go to the terminal logged into your EC2 instance and run the command `screen` which will create a blank terminal screen.
 Once you have done that you can run the command to start the training.